This story was originally published in the Forward. Click here to get the Forward’s free email newsletters delivered to your inbox.

 - 1/4 cup brown sugar

-- 1 teaspoon kosher salt
+- 1 tsp kosher salt

-- 1 teaspoon smoked paprika
+- 1 tsp smoked paprika

-- 1/2 teaspoon black pepper
+- 1/2 tsp black pepper

 Curing

 - Using a sharp knife, cut three slashes in the skin side of the salmon to allow the salt mixture to penetrate.
-Combine water, salt, sugar and paprika in a Ziploc or glass bowl.
+Combine water, salt, sugar, and paprika in a Ziploc or glass bowl.
 Add salmon.
-Cover with plastic wrap if using a bowl and refrigerate 8-12 hours.Remove the salmon from the brine.
-Rinse quickly.
-Place on a wire rack, skin side down, and let dry at room temperature for 2 hours, or place in the refrigerator for 6 hours.

 Smoking

-- Set smoker to 165 F. Mix rub ingredients together and rub into both sides of the salmon.
+- Set smoker to 165°F. Mix rub ingredients together and rub into both sides of the salmon.
 Smoke for 3 hours.
 Remove and let cool.